 At the Pre-Seed stage, you will typically be approaching angel investors who are willing to take a punt on you and your co-founding team.
 If you have previously exited your own start-up, this probably doesn’t apply to you as much.
 Founders with a proven track record will get bumped to Seed and in some cases Series A type rounds even before building out the product.
 But for many going about their first start up, it’s important to make a good impression on the angel investors and potential VCs you might meet.

 Once you’ve perfected your pitch, the first thing you need to do before sending out hundreds of cold emails to angel investors is utilise your network to the best of it’s ability.
 Ask family friends and old school mates for warm intros.
-Whilst people are open to cold emails and in some instances they can be really successful, a warm introduction to you and you’re business opportunity is incredibly valuable in terms of building trust before even entering the meeting.
+Whilst people are open to cold emails and in some instances they can be really successful, a warm introduction to you and your business opportunity is incredibly valuable in terms of building trust before even entering the meeting.

 Now, before getting to that meeting.
 Prep.
 Use these questions as guidance.